 Wai’anapanapa’s offers cabins, tent cabins and van camping.
 The tent camping sites overlook the beach and lava arch and open up into walking paths leading to both places.
 These sites have adequate shade from a canopy of trees and on-site showers and bathrooms.
 Reservations can be made online.
 When open, cabins can accommodate up to six people.

 Wai’anapanapa is the place to stay overnight in the Hana area, providing some of the best views on the island and most easily accessible activities like hiking to lava caves and swimming in clear, clean water.
 Make sure to stop by a local fruit stand on the way in!

 Polipoli enjoys the benefits of a 6,200-foot elevation climate in the Kula Forest Reserves.
 It’s known for its Redwood trees and scenery that looks more reminiscent of the Pacific Northwest than Maui.
 It is a great jumping off point for scenic hikes, mountain biking, and trail running in the Kula area.
 Polipoli State Park is closed until further notice as it undergoes sewer system upgrades.
 Please check for current conditions.

-When open, Polipoli has both tent camping and a single cabin for rent for $60 per night for residents and $90 per night for non-residents and can accommodate up to eight people.
+When open, Polipoli has both tent camping and a single cabins for rent that can accommodate up to eight people.
 Temperatures often reach freezing, and rain is common in the wet, chilly region.